-Dolphin Workshops are an after school intervention program focusing on basic math and English/Language Arts skills.
+Curriculum Reinforcing Essential Standards and Themes (CREST) is an after school intervention program focusing on basic math and English/Language Arts skills.
 This intervention class is held twice weekly after school and is subject to staffing and availability.
 Students must be recommended to participate.